bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_MANUAL_KERNEL_INSTALLATION.md

     ls -l /boot

-The output of the above command should show the new image and the backed up original as per the following example (Note the file sizes may be slightly different in your case)
+The output of the above command should show the new kernel and the backed up original kernel as per the following example.
+Note the new kernel will generally be about 4 - 5 MB in size, whereas the original kernel is much smaller at about 2.9MB.

     total 6995
-    drwx------ 2 root root   12288 Nov 17  2015 lost+found
+    drwx------ 2 root root   12288 Oct  6 21:27 lost+found
-    -rw-r--r-- 1 root root 4129448 Sep 10 10:36 uImage
+    -rw-r--r-- 1 root root 2989612 Oct  6 21:29 uImage
-    -rw-r--r-- 1 root root 2989612 Sep 10 10:36 uImage.orig
+    -rw-r--r-- 1 root root 4110824 Oct  7 08:04 uImage

-#### OPTIONAL - Copy kernel modules into place
+#### Optional (Not usually needed) - Copy kernel modules into place
 This step should only be performed if you have made your own custom changes to the procedure in order to build kernel modules.
 By default, no kernel modules need to be built or installed so this step can be skipped.